ZackWilde27/Z3dPy/README.md

-# Zack's 3D Python Library v0.0.4
+# Zack's 3D Engine v0.0.4
-or ZedPy for short
+or Z3dPy for short

 ![engine](https://user-images.githubusercontent.com/115175938/235578934-23defc68-c021-4b05-b169-272e9ac8d3c9.gif)

 Written entirely in Python.

-Renders 900 flat-shaded triangles at 30 FPS
+Renders 900 triangles at 30 fps.

-Wiki can be found <a href="https://github.com/ZackWilde27/pythonRasterizer/wiki">here</a>
+Wiki can be found <a href="https://github.com/ZackWilde27/pythonRasterizer/wiki">here.</a>

 # Installation Guide

-Download the repo as a zip file, extract it to the same folder as your script, and import it with
+Download the repo as a zip file, extract it to the same folder as your script, and import it with:
 ```python
 import z3dpy
 ```

-You only really need the z3dpy.py file, but the engine folder has some built-in meshes to use
+You only really need the z3dpy.py file, but the engine folder has some built-in meshes to use.

+My library does not come with a display, you'll need some other library, like Tkinter or PyGame.
+In my experience PyGame is faster.

 # Example Program
-To display the finished results we need a screen.
-In my experience, PyGame is faster than Tkinter, so I'll use that.
+Like I said in the installation guide, we'll need some kind of display to draw on, and I'll be using PyGame for this.

 ```python
 import z3dpy